aalto-ai/demogen/README.md

 Once the data generation is complete, the generated examples and their supports with GandR goes into `/path/to/gandr/output`.

+## Retrieving with Coverage (CovR)

+This is available as a mode in the `generate_data.py` script.

+    python scripts/generate_data.py
+           --gscan-dataset path/to/compositional_splits/dataset.txt
+           --output-directory data/metalearn
+           --generate-mode retrieve_similar_state

+This will generate the inner-product search index for finding similar examples automatically.

 ## Learning to Generate Data (DemoGen)

 To generate data similar to DemoGen, there are a few steps to be follows.